The source material:

 There is however a heretofore relatively unknown account; one that contains a veritable treasure trove of first-hand information from a uniquely accessible, incredibly revealing, and credible perspective.
 The autobiography of Charles “Tex” Watson, entitled “Will You Die For Me?”, was written in 1978.
 However, as a result of its publication by a small and struggling Christian book company, it was largely ignored and under-distributed, and therefore never took its rightful place as the best eyewitness account by far of life inside the Manson Family and the tragic events leading up to August 9th and 10th, 1969.

-Rather than being overly focused on the Tate-LaBianca killings, Watson’s story offers an incredibly unique front row seat to the cultural circus of late 1960’s America; a time when the tragic destructiveness of the flower-power movement’s everything-goes hedonism became mainstream.
-Watson’s story —the story of the self-destruction of an ‘All-American boy’— is true, but it is also strange, entertaining….and a terrifying cautionary tale.
+Rather than being overly focused on the Tate-LaBianca killings, Watson’s story offers an incredibly unique front row seat to the cultural circus of late 1960’s America; a time when the tragic destructiveness of the flower-power movement’s everything-goes hedonism became mainstream, while even more sinister forces were tearing society itself apart.

-Out of print since the mid 1980s, we rereleased it in mid 2019.
+Out of print since the mid 1980s, we rereleased it in mid 2019 under the title “Cease To Exist”.